fenago/tableau-server/md/sites/Grant Role on Sign In (Grant License on Sign In) - Tableau.md

 users, but only 25 users need to access Tableau Server.
-A site or server administrator can import all users in the Marketing Active Directory group, set the group\'s minimum site role to Explorer, and select [Grant role on sign in]{.uicontrol}.
+A site or server administrator can import all users in the Marketing Active Directory group, set the group\'s minimum site role to Explorer, and select [Grant role on sign in].
 When any of the Tableau users in Marketing sign into their Tableau site, they\'ll be granted Explorer licenses.
 Users who don\'t need Tableau Server remain unlicensed unless they sign in.